TomOverland/Burger/README.md

 ## Description:

-This application demonstrates a simple full stack development CRUD application with front end implemented with an HTML/CSS and Bootstrap 4.
+This application demonstrates a simple full stack development application with front end implemented with an HTML/CSS and Bootstrap 4.
 The backend is implemented with Node.js and Express.
 The database was constructed with MySQL and implemented to Heroku with JawsDB.
 The HTML templating was completed with Handlebars.

 The app allows the user to enter any burger name to add it to the menu.
 This enters the burger's information into the MySQL database.
 When a burger is created, it is added to the available burger menu, and it's default "devoured" status is set to false.
 When the user clicks the "Devour" button to eat a burger, then it changes the saved "devoured" boolen to false in the database, and the burger is moved to the "devoured" menu.
-After the burger has been "devoured," the user can delete the burger from the database.

 ## Installation:

+#### Step 1 - Make sure you have a code editor, MySQL, Node.js and Node Package Manager installed

+The code editor I used was Visual Studio Code.
+It can be found [here](https://code.visualstudio.com/download).
+Node.js and NPM download can be found [here](https://nodejs.org/en/).
+MySQL workbench can be found [here](https://dev.mysql.com/downloads/workbench/).

-#### Step 1 - Clone my repository
+#### Step 2 - Clone my repository

 In your command terminal, type the following to clone this repository: "git clone https://github.com/TomOverland/Burger.git"

-#### Step 2 - Move to the correct directory
+#### Step 3 - Move to the correct directory

 Type the following in your command line: "cd Burger"

-#### Step 3 - Install NPM dependencies
+#### Step 4 - Install NPM dependencies

 By typing "npm install -i" you will download all of the dependencies required for this application.

-#### Step 4 - Start the application on your local server
+#### Step 5 - Start the application on your local server

 Type the following in your command line: "node server.js" and then go to the url "localhost:3000" in your internet browser.